yesco/Xoric/README.md

 - RAW2TAP: convert a bunch of files (DIR/* ?) to a single .tap-file

 - ???2???: maybe it works! - try it...

+Basically, the first format (from-format) is used to decode.
+Use 'raw' to not decode.

+And, the last format is used to convert to

 CAVEAT
   totally untested on actual ORIC ;-)